 It’s party time!

-To help your party planning, Managed by Q created a checklist for company holiday parties.
+To help your party planning, Managed by Q created a checklist for office holiday parties.
 A condensed version is below to help put your mind at ease and plan just one step at a time.
 Most importantly, as you plan keep your company culture and togetherness at the forefront of your mind.
 Remember, this is a celebration of what you’ve accomplished together—keep it fun!

-Your Party Planning Checklist:
+Your Office Holiday Party Planning Checklist:

 3 to 4 months in advance: